Student Visa Attendance and Engagement

 Your Student visa has been issued to you to enable you to study the course as set out on your CAS and the Student Immigration Team are required to inform UKVI of any instances where students complete their studies early and no longer meet the conditions of their Student visa as a result.
 This notification represents the withdrawal of sponsorship for your Student visa and will result in the curtailment (shortening) of your Student visa's expiry.
 We strongly advise against submitting early unless you are happy to give up your Student visa sponsorship and eligibility for the Graduate route.
 If you do still choose to submit earlier than August then you will need to apply for a new visa to return and attend your graduation ceremony.

-Other programmes not covered by the checkpoint arrangement above include the following:
+Some programmes are now covered by the checkpoint arrangement above such as:

-If you are studying without any in-person sessions (classes, labs etc) and you are not carrying out fieldwork or a placement that has been formally approved by your School, then you will need to physically check in at the front desk of the Main Library once every two weeks until your final submission deadline (or extended deadline, if you have been granted an extension).
+If you are studying without any in-person sessions (classes, labs etc) where attendance is recorded and you are not carrying out fieldwork or a placement that has been formally approved by your School, then you need to physically check in at the front desk of the Main Library once every two weeks.
+In the case above the programmes above, you will need to do this until your final submission deadline (or extended deadline, if you have been granted an extension).

 You cannot send someone else to check-in for you - if you cannot come to campus, you must contact your School to register your absence.